themeum/tutor-lms-migration-tool/readme.txt

 == Changelog ==

-= 2.0.0 - 28 June, 2022 =
+= 2.0.0 - 29 June, 2022 =

 * New: New design is introduced for the Migration Tool to make it more user friendly
 * New: Migration performance is enhanced
-* New: Migration History will be
+* New: Migration History will be shown for each Export and Import event
-* Update: Compatibility with WordPress 6.0 and Tutor LMS 2.0 is
+* Update: Compatibility with WordPress 6.0 and Tutor LMS 2.0 is introduced
 * Fix: Once migration is initiated, it kept loading behind the screen until the page is refreshed

 = 1.0.4 - 30 January, 2020 =